A century of abstract photography, plus four other photo shows worth checking out

 “Fork.”
 1928.
 André Kertész.
 Gelatin silver print on carte postale paper.
 National Gallery of Canada, Ottawa, purchased 1978, 31336. © André Kertész

 Postcards from Paris is the first exhibition that brings together André Kertész‘s carte postale prints, which were made in the earliest days of his career while living in Paris.
 The photos in this exhibition were made between 1925 and 1928 and are printed on an inexpensive, but high-quality postcard paper.
-When viewed together they offer insight into Kertész’s early experimental years as a photographer and show how Paris proved to be a vibrant community for artists of the era.
+When viewed together they offer insight into Kertész’s early experimental years as a and show how Paris proved to be a vibrant community for artists of the era.
 Ultimately it’s a rare look into the mind of one of the pioneers of photography.

-Where: The High Museum in Atlanta
+Where: The High Museum in

 When: Through May 29, 2022